alexzavacki/akt/README.md

 ## And what we have in php with php syntax?

-I don't realy know.
+I don't really know.
 Yeah, i have reviewed pake, phake, weploy, phpdeploy and more more more
 Good tools, good job guys.
-But this is not what I realy need.
+But this is not what I really need.

 So this is my attempt to make perfect php automatization tool... :)
 _Let's go!_